Custom-Roles-for-TTT/TTT-Custom-Roles/CONVARS_BETA.md

 ttt_assassin_target_damage_bonus            1       // Damage bonus that the assassin has against their target (e.g. 0.5 = 50% extra damage)
 ttt_assassin_wrong_damage_penalty           0.5     // Damage penalty that the assassin has when attacking someone who is not their target (e.g. 0.5 = 50% less damage)
-ttt_assassin_failed_damage_penalty          0.5     // Damage penalty that the assassin has after they have failed their contract by killing the wrong person (e.g. 0.5 = 50% less damage) ttt_assassin_credits_starting               1       // The number of credits an assassin should start with
+ttt_assassin_failed_damage_penalty          0.5     // Damage penalty that the assassin has after they have failed their contract by killing the wrong person (e.g. 0.5 = 50% less damage) ttt_assassin_shop_roles_last                0       // Whether the assassin should target the shop roles right before Detective or not ttt_assassin_credits_starting               1       // The number of credits an assassin should start with

 // Vampire